 9. GOVERNING LAW; JURISDICTION; JURY TRIAL.
-This Warrant shall be governed by and construed and enforced in accordance with, and all questions concerning the construction, validity, interpretation and performance of this Warrant shall be governed by, the internal laws of the State of New York, without giving effect to any choice of law or conflict of law provision or rule (whether of the State of New York or any other jurisdictions) that would cause the application of the laws of any jurisdictions other than the State of New York.
-The Company and the Holder each hereby irrevocably submits to the exclusive jurisdiction of the state and federal courts sitting in The City of New York, Borough of Manhattan, for the adjudication of any dispute hereunder or in connection herewith or with any transaction contemplated hereby or discussed herein, and each hereby irrevocably waives, and agrees not to assert in any suit, action or proceeding, any claim that it is not personally subject to the jurisdiction of any such court, that such suit, action or proceeding is brought in an inconvenient forum or that the venue of such suit, action or proceeding by mailing a copy thereof to the respective address set forth in Section [\\] of the Loan Agreement and agrees that such service shall constitute good and sufficient service of process and notice thereof.
+This Warrant shall be governed by and construed and enforced in accordance with and all questions concerning the construction, validity, interpretation and performance of this Warrant shall be governed by, the internal laws of the State o New York, without giving effect to any choice of law or conflict of law provision or rule (whether of the State of New York or any other jurisdictions) tha would cause the application of the laws of any jurisdictions other than the State of New York.
+The Company and the Holder each hereby irrevocably submits to the exclusive jurisdiction of the state and federal courts sitting in The City of New York, Borough of Manhattan, for the adjudication of any dispute hereunder or in connection herewith or with any transaction contemplated hereby or discussed herein, and each hereby irrevocably waives, and agrees not to assert in any suit, action or proceeding, any claim that it is not personally subject to the jurisdiction of any such court, that such suit, action o proceeding is brought in an inconvenient forum or that the venue of such suit, action or proceeding is improper.
+The Company and the Holder each hereby irrevocably waives personal service of process and consents to process being served in any such suit, action or proceeding by mailing a copy thereof to the respective address set forth in Section [] of the Loan Agreement and agrees that such service shall constitute good and sufficient service of process and notice thereof.
 Nothing contained herein shall be deemed to limit in any way any right to serve process in any manner permitted by law.
 THE COMPANY AND THE HOLDER EACH HEREBY IRREVOCABLY WAIVES ANY RIGHT IT MAY HAVE, AND AGREES NOT TO REQUEST, A JURY TRIAL FOR THE ADJUDICATION OF ANY DISPUTE HEREUNDER OR IN CONNECTION WITH OR ARISING OUT OF THIS WARRANT.

-10. CONSTRUCTION; HEADINGS.
+- 10. CONSTRUCTION; HEADINGS.
 This Warrant shall be deemed to be jointly drafted by the Company and the Holder and shall not be construed against any Person as the drafter hereof.
-The headings of this Warrant are for convenience of reference and shall not form part of, or affect the interpretation of, this Warrant.

-11.REMEDIES, OTHER OBLIGATIONS, BREACHES AND INJUNCTIVE RELIEF.
+The headings of this Warrant are for convenience of reference and shall not form part of, or affect the interpretation of, this Warrant. - 11.
+REMEDIES, OTHER OBLIGATIONS, BREACHES AND INJUNCTIVE RELIEF.
 The remedies provided in this Warrant shall be cumulative and in addition to all other remedies available under this Warrant and the other Loan Documents, at law or in equity (including a decree of specific performance and/or other injunctive relief), and nothing herein shall limit the right of the Holder to pursue actual damages for any failure by the Company to comply with the terms of this Warrant.
 The Company acknowledges that a breach by it of its obligations hereunder will cause irreparable harm to the Holder and that the remedy at law for any such breach may be inadequate.